Meetings

 The 50th anniversary was held on November 18, 1983 with a banquet at the Diamond Club, and the 60th anniversary was held November 12, 1993 at the Airport Hilton Hotel.
 During this period our promotion of Bingo games became the main source of fundraising for our activities.
 Lions Joe Mailik, Bill Tarkington, and Al Dixon were active with members from four other clubs in operating the Bingo games at Southern Shopping Center.
 Blanche Tarkington, the widow of Lion Bill, was made an honorary member of the Club in 1991 in honor of her invaluable assistance in raising activity funds through the Bingo games.

-For the last twenty years to 2013, notable happenings have been the ending of the Bingo fundraising, the opening of the Ocean View Lions Charities Foundation, and regular volunteer work with the Sight & Hearing van with Lion Elaine Smith doing the Diabetes Screening.
+For the last twenty years to 2013, notable happenings have been the ending of the Bingo fundraising, the opening of the Ocean View Lions Charities Foundation, and regular volunteer work with the Sight & Hearing van.
+Lion Elaine Smith managed the Diabetes Screening.
 We began sponsoring the hearing impaired class at Mary Calcott Elementary School, and until recently having the children and staff at our annual Christmas party with the children singing Christmas carols.
 We give each child a Christmas gift.
-Lion Mel Raasio and his wife Barbara have served as Santa’s helpers for many years by purchasing the gifts for the children.
+Lion Mel Raasio and his wife Barbara have served as Santa’s helpers each year by purchasing the gifts for the children with Lion Tracy Hewitt taking over this task in 2022.

 We held our 75th anniversary banquet on October 20, 2008 honoring Lion Citizen of the Year Tom Hall.

-The Club continues all activities previously mentioned.
+The Club continues many of the activities previously mentioned.
 Lion Rudy Stuteville continues as a leader in the Boy Scouts and in the local HAM radio associations.
-We continue to provide a float in the Ocean View St. Patrick’s Day parade and support the Bland Music Scholarship Program.
-We continue to have White Cane days, usually twice each year, For years until his death in 2013, Lion Tom Hall grew Hosta plants to sell for fundraising.
+We continue to provide a presence in the Ocean View St. Patrick’s Day parade and support the Bland Music Scholarship Program.
+Until his death in 2013, Lion Tom Hall grew Hosta plants to sell for fund raising.
 (Note at Lion Tom’s death, he had been a Lion for over forty years!)
 The Club donated $2,000 to repair a causeway at Pipsico Scout Reservation that was damaged by Hurricane Isabelle.
-We donated equipment for the new Mary Pretlow Library to help the visually impaired.
-Five of our Lions have served on the Board of the Ocean View Museum, and the Club assisted financially with the cost of moving the Museum to the new library.
-Our Lion Neil Smith has served as chairperson of the Lions Medical Eye Bank, and Lions Cecil Smithson and Meredith Coldren have served on the District 24D Eyeglass Recycling Board.
-Lion Cecil has been the District Blind Products Chairperson.
+We donated equipment for the new Mary Pretlow Library to help visually impaired.
+Five of our Lions have served on the Board of the Ocean View Station Museum, and the Club assisted financially with the cost of moving the Museum to the new library.
+Our Lion Neil Smith has served as chairperson of the Lions Medical Eye Bank before he moved to Tennessee but still remains an associate member of our club.

-In 2011 the Club began a golf tournament as one of its fundraising activities.
-Under the leadership of Lions Jim Willoughby and Warren Stewart the first year and Lion Melody Taylor- Fain the second year, this activity honoring Lion George Hughes is expected to grow to provide an enjoyable way for the club members to work together to raise funds for our many activities.
+In 2011 and 2012, the Club had a golf tournament as one of its fundraising activities.
+Under the leadership of Lions Jim Willoughby and Warren Stewart the first year and Lion Melody Taylor- Fain the second year, this activity honoring Lion George Hughes was great fun and was a good fundraiser for our service activities.

 Melvin Jones Fellow Award Recipients of the Ocean View Lions Club